Subsidies for low-income families per year. Social support for low-income families

 Who can apply for benefits and how much does this service cost?

-Assistance can be applied for one of the parents or adopters of the child, as well as a person replacing them (guardian), belonging to the number of:
+Can apply for benefits one of the child's parents or adoptive parents, as well as a person replacing them (guardian), belonging to:

 • citizens of the Russian Federation;